kurosakyth/Portfolio/readme.txt

 Github:
+Credential manager: delete the credentials for github on windows, only if you have issues with the github account.
 Make sure you have access to the repository - Ask the lead for access.

 Open the Visual Studio code.